LPGData/paiineli/README.md

 <p>
   My name is Lucas!
 A passionate Data Science and Software Architect student from Brazil.

-  - ✨ I've been integrating systems since 2020.<br>📚 I'm currently learning Phyton and SQL.
+  - ✨ I've been integrating systems since 2020.<br>📚 I'm currently studying Phyton and SQL.
 </p>

 <!-- dropdown -->